-SEP 3 collaboratively as well as individually.
-Their investigations are systematic and require clarifying what counts as data and identifying variables or
+SEP Planning and Carrying out Investigations: Scientists and engineers plan and carry out investigations in the field or laboratory, working collaboratively as well as individually.
+Their investigations are systematic and require clarifying what counts as data and identifying variables or parameters.

-parameters.
 Engineering investigations identify the effectiveness, efficiency, and durability of designs under different conditions.

-Components of SEP Mark with "x" What teacher actions were taken What are the students doing?

-In this lesson/unit plan, it is clear that if present in to facilitate this component for

-students have a structured opportunity to: lesson students?

-1) Identify the phenomenon to be investigated

-and purpose of the investigation

-2) Take appropriate parameters into account

-when planning how to investigate a scientif ic

-question or test a design solution

-3) Make predictions and/or hypotheses about

-the outcome of an investigation

-G

-4) Conduct an investigation

-T) Conduct an investigation

-5) Collect data to answer a scientific question or

-test a design solution

-6) Evaluate and for revise an evnerimental

-6) Evaluate and/or revise an experimental design

-ucsign

-Notes on Context/Special Considerations (part of school year, differentiation, student developmental considerations, etc.):
+In th nponents of SEP nis lesson/unit plan, it is clear that lents have a structured opportunity to: Present?
+Y/N What teacher actions were taken to facilitate this component for students?
+What are the students doing?
+Identify the phenomenon to be investigated and purpose of the investigation (Take appropriate parameters into account when planning how to investigate a scientific question or test a design solution Make predictions and/or hypotheses about the outcome of an investigation 4) (Conduct an investigation Collect data to answer a scientific question or test a design solution Evaluate and/or revise an experimental design